September 2022 United Kingdom mini-budget: Key points

-The Chancellor also announced the closure of the Office of Tax Simplification, effective when the next Finance Bill receives Royal Assent.
+The Chancellor also announced the closure of the Office of Tax Simplification, effective when the next Finance Bill received royal assent.

 Reaction

 Currency, interest rate, and debt

 On 23 September, and following the mini-budget, the pound sterling fell sharply in response to the government's planned spending increases and tax cuts, losing 3% against the US dollar and dropping below $1.09.
 It also fell 0.75% against the euro.
 On 26 September, sterling reached an all-time low against the dollar, dropping to $1.0327, its lowest since Decimal Day in 1971.
 As a result, the probability of pound–dollar parity by the end of 2022, a situation when £1.00 is worth $1.00, increased to 60%.
 Following a slight recovery, it fell again on 28 September to $1.05.
 On 30 September, and after another slight recovery, the pound fell again, to $1.1082, following an emergency meeting between Truss, Kwarteng and the Office for Budget Responsibility, and when the Treasury resisted calls for the early publication of an OBR forecast.
 On 3 October, and following Kwarteng's announcement of a reversal of the plans to scrap the higher rate of income tax, the pound rose to pre-mini-budget levels, reaching $1.13, before dropping slightly to $1.12.
 The following day it rose to $1.14 after Kwarteng's announcement that an Office for Budget Responsibility report would be published "shortly".
 On 11 October the pound again fell, reaching a two-week low, after Andrew Bailey, the Governor of the Bank of England, confirmed the end of a scheme to buy government bonds, before settling at $1.10.
-On 13 October the pound recovered after Sky News reported government discussions were taking place about possible changes to the their fiscal plan, reaching a one week high of $1.12540.
+On 13 October, the pound recovered after Sky News reported government discussions were taking place about possible changes to the fiscal plan, reaching a one week high of $1.12540.
 Stocks and bonds also recovered following the reports.
 By the next day it had reached $1.13 amid speculation of a possible reversal of the policy, but dropped to $1.12 again after a hastily arranged press conference at which Truss announced the reversal of plans to scrap the raise in corporation tax.
 The pound strengthened after Hunt reversed the majority of the planned tax cuts on 17 October, rising to $1.13, and ended the day at $1.14.
 Following Rishi Sunak's appointment as prime minister on 25 October, Sterling rose to $1.149, its highest level since mid-September.